CONSTITUTION & BYLAWS

 18. Encourage every new owner to complete health testing on their dog - whether intended for breeding or not - and report to the NKCUSA Breeding Committee as part of the international effort to improve and maintain health and longevity in the breed.

 1. Make all breeding decisions to best benefit the breed.
-The breeding pair must both be in excellent health and free of any
+The breeding pair must both be in excellent health and free of any major health concerns.

 2. Never undertake a breeding unless it is specifically to improve the structure or temperament of the dog that is bred.
 Breed only if able to distinguish between the correct and incorrect.
 Such ability presupposes careful study of the breed standard, the basic principles of genetics and the pedigrees of prospective stud and dam.